 You can visit the official website of IRDAI for further details.

-So, to summarise, a pre-existing disease means any condition that is already in existence at the time of availing health insurance coverage.
-It is generally excluded from coverage for a waiting period which can be a maximum of 4 years.
-Once the waiting period is completed, all pre-existing ailments are automatically covered, subject to the policy terms. * Standard T&C Apply
+So, to summarise, a pre-existing disease means any condition already in existence at the time of availing of health insurance coverage.
+It is generally excluded from coverage for a waiting period, which can be a maximum of 4 years.
+All pre-existing ailments are automatically covered once the waiting period is completed, subject to the policy terms. * Standard T&C Apply

 Please note that insurance is the subject matter of solicitation.
 For more details on benefits, exclusions, limitations, terms, and conditions, please read the sales brochure/policy wording carefully before concluding a sale.